dunleavyjack/Four-For-Ten-Game/README.md

 # "Four For Ten"

-A 2D Pixel Art Game Written In Python.
+A 2D Pixel Art game written in Python.

 This project was a collaboration with designer **Jeonghye Yoon**, who brilliantly created the images and established the overall feel of the game.